 - Lifetime Coverage: One of the key benefits of Life Insurance Policies under the traditional model is that they provide coverage for your entire life, as long as you continue to pay the premiums.
 This guarantees that your beneficiaries will receive a death benefit regardless of when you pass away.

-- Cash Value Growth: A Life Insurance Policy Canada offers, particularly a whole Life Insurance Policy, builds cash value over time.
+- Cash Value Growth: A Life Insurance Policy Canada offers, particularly a Whole Life Insurance Policy, builds cash value over time.
 This cash value grows on a tax-deferred basis and can be borrowed against or withdrawn (depending on the terms of the policy).
 It acts as a forced savings mechanism, which can be beneficial for those looking for long-term financial security.
+Any outstanding policy loan balance and interest can reduce the death benefit, and withdrawals may also reduce the death benefit or cash value, depending on the policy terms.

 - Investment Component: Traditional Life Insurance can be viewed as a Life Insurance investment.
 The cash value component allows you to accumulate wealth within the policy.
-Some policies even offer dividend payments, depending on the insurance provider, giving you a potential return on your investment.
+Some Participating Whole Life Policies may pay dividends, which are not guaranteed and depend on the insurer’s performance and dividend scale.

 Cons of Traditional Life Insurance: